 Luke felt the guards try and pull him away, and he struggled against their grip.
 "No!"

-"He's my friend," Luke said, "From Family Services.
-LJ, did you get my letters?"
+"He's my friend," Luke said.
+"From Family Services.
+LJ, are Crix and Val still there?"

-"I did, and I passed them on to your friends.
+"Yep.
 They said to tell you they missed you.
-Things have been getting boring without you."
+Things have been boring without you."

 "But that means more time to practice your stand up routine, right?"
-Luke suggested, "You'll never guess all the things that happened to me - you know I went to the Imperial Palace and -"
+Luke suggested, "You'll never guess all the things that happened to me—I went to the Imperial Palace and I met Lord Vader and—"

 Luke broke off, something suddenly occurring to him.
 LJ wouldn't have come here just to visit him.
 He couldn't do anything without an order.
 A sense of dread set in, and Luke frowned as he looked up.